Being proactive about online safety

 With many of the early warning signs that a student is at risk displayed through online activity, it’s also vital that digital safeguarding in schools is in place and effective.
 School web filtering should be agile.
 It must ensure new and emerging threats are blocked from students in real-time, rather than relying on block lists that can quickly become out of date.

-Meanwhile, effective digital monitoring software should enable schools to assess a user’s online behaviour – identifying any potential risks, before they become real life incidents.
+Meanwhile, effective, proactive digital monitoring software should enable schools to assess a user’s online behaviour – identifying any potential risks, before they become real-life incidents.
 These should then be escalated to the relevant designated safeguard lead (DSL), allowing the child to be provided with the necessary support.

 For anyone involved in digital safeguarding young people, it is crucially important to take this approach when it comes to online safety.
 Overly focusing on one element as offering a singular solution – for example, the role of social media companies – risks delivering an ineffective safeguarding solution that can put young people at risk.

-For further in-depth information about the role of digital monitoring download our free whitepaper below.
+For further in-depth information about the role of proactive digital monitoring download our free whitepaper below.